JMPorcher/shared-pantry/README.md

 [] Implement PageController so the PageView switches to the new page upon adding [X] Make it possible to remove and rename Pantry

-[] Adjust ShoppingList for Pantries
+[] Adjust ShoppingList for Pantries, with checkboxes vor which Pantries to include.

 [] Welcome screen "Add your first pantry"